k21971/EvilHack/doc/evilhack-changelog.md

 - Give wielded potions a higher unskilled to-hit ceiling
 - Bar aasimar from Vecna's relics; the Eye is never delicious
 - Strip an aasimar's celestial blood on alignment desecration
+- Fix: refresh monster pathfinding when a boulder is added or removed